Looking for book marketing ideas?

 So, take action!
 Pick one thing that takes your fancy then add something else into the mix.
 Bookmark this page so you can always come back for fresh inspiration.

-If you need more practical guidance, grab your free download How to get your book noticed with fantastic results and let me guide you step-by-step through the challenges of book marketing.
+If you need more practical guidance, grab your free download 7 Steps To Grow Your Author Platform and let me guide you step-by-step through a simpler marketing strategy.